 top of page

-Sometimes it is impractical for the CEO or their representative to go around the workplace and talk to every person about health and safety, or rely on survey responses, email traffic, or phone calls to get the information they need, especially if the WHS matter is urgent or critical.
+Sometimes it is impractical for the director or their representatives to go around the workplace and talk to every person about health and safety, or rely on survey responses, email traffic, or phone calls to get the information they need, especially if the WHS matter is urgent or critical.

-The people in these work groups are then represented by a Health and Safety Representative who are elected by members of their work group to represent them.
-This applies to every State and Territory in Australia.
+Once the work groups are established, the people in these work groups must elect someone in their group to represent them.
+This person will be their Health and Safety Representative.
 There must be at least one HSR for every work group.

-Directors and CEOs must ensure that these PCBU obligations are met.
-They may be personally liable for a breach.
+Directors (officers of a PCBU) must ensure that these PCBU obligations are met.
+They may be held personally liable for a breach.
 It is in the best interests of management to be very strict on ensuring HSRs are there and “on the job” at all times.

 HSRs play a major role in assisting a business to consult with the workforce on matters of health and safety.
 It can be a matter of life or death in some instances.
 Make sure you have enough HSRs so that there is always an HSR when you need one.
 Training them in the SafeWork NSW 5-day HSR course can equip them with the knowledge and commitment that will help them to effectively carry out their vital role in helping to create a safe and healthy workplace.